CARTAvis/carta-node-server/README.md

 Other HTTP servers, such as Apache, may also be used.
 Please ensure that they are set up to forward both standard HTTP requests and WebSocket traffic to the correct port.

-By default, the configuration attemps to write log files to the `/var/log/carta` directory.
+By default, the configuration attempts to write log files to the `/var/log/carta` directory.
 Please ensure this directory exists and the `carta` user has write permission.

 ## Running the server
 - Build [carta-backend](https://github.com/CARTAvis/carta-backend) using the `dev` branch (or create the appropriate container)